 Proposed Legislation to Fix ADA Violations

 New legislation has been introduced by a Southern California lawmaker in an effort to cut down on the number of frivolous disability-access lawsuits brought in our state of California against business owners.
-State Senator John Moorlach of Costa Mesa, CA says that his bill, SB 1142, would provide property owners and businesses with the “right to cure” within 120 days of any Americans with Disabilities Act violation, thereby allowing the business to make changes without incurring a penalty or being threatened with litigation.
+State Senator John Moorlach of Costa Mesa, CA says that his bill, SB 1142, would provide property owners and businesses with the “right to cure” within 120 days of any Americans with Disabilities Act violation.
+This would therefore allow the business to make changes without incurring a penalty or being threatened with litigation.

 - $1,000 for each offense, provided the defendant demonstrates that it has corrected all construction-related violations that are the basis of a claim within 60 days of being served with the complaint and meets certain requirements; or